 Family Integrated Care (FICare) is a model of neonatal care which promotes a culture of partnership between families and staff; enabling and empowering parents to become confident, knowledgeable and independent primary caregivers.
-Neonatal units with a strong FICare philosophy nurture parents into this role by listening to them, building on their strengths and encouraging their participation in experiences and decision-making to enhance control and independence.
-The FICare model ensures that parents have the opportunity to be a family as soon as possible; creating space for necessary medical care whilst facilitating the nurturing bond and love that only parents can provide for their baby/babies.
+Neonatal units with a strong FICare philosophy nurture families into this role by listening to them, building on their strengths, and encouraging their participation in experiences and decision-making to enhance control and independence.
+The FICare model ensures that they can be a family as soon as possible; creating space for necessary medical care whilst facilitating the nurturing bond and love that only they can provide for their baby.

 FICare builds on the foundations of Family Centred Care (FCC), the core principles of which are defined in the Bliss Baby Charter [1] and supported by extensive research [2, 3].
-FICare is a natural extension of FCC, progressing from parental involvement in care to supporting parents as equal partners in the care team and primary caregivers (Figure 1).
+FICare is a natural extension of FCC, progressing from family involvement in care to supporting them as equal partners in the care team and primary caregivers (Figure 1).